telefonicaid/fiware-orion/README.md

 Build and Install documentation for Orion Context Broker can be found at [the corresponding section of the Admin Manual](doc/manuals/admin/install.md).

+---
+> :tip: If you want to run a production-grade instance of orion, carefully read all information of the [admin-section](doc/manuals/admin).
+---

 [Top](#top)

 ## Running